0xdreadnaught/ArtifactToolkit/README.md

 - [Development](#development)

 ## Overview
 Artifact Toolkit is a collection of Dockerized services focusing on secure authentication and other utilities.
-The primary service is `artifacttoolkit-auth`, a Krypt-Server pubkey/JSON based authentication service.
+The primary service is Krypt-Server, a PKI/JSON based authentication service running in the artifacttoolkit-auth container.

 ## Features
 - SSH-based authentication using public keys